Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

-which is $|F| \geq n^{\alpha}$.
-Note that we color $v$ with a special unique color (\autoref{fig-513} left).
-Afterwards, if a newly arrived vertex $v' \in T_0$ is $\beta$-common with at least one vertex $u \in T_A$ that is already in a (previously created) dense group $F_i$, we color $v'$ with ``the special color prepared for $F_i$'' (and put $v'$ to $T_B$).
-At this point, the structure between $T_A$ and $T_B$ and the color used in $T_B$ are as shown in \autoref{fig-513} middle.
-Note that since the dense groups are disjoint, the number of dense groups that exist simultaneously is at most $n^{1-\alpha}$.

-When coloring $v'$ with ``the special color for $F_i$'', a problem occurs when two vertices that share the same special color are adjacent (\autoref{fig-513} right).
-In this case, we need to color $v'$ with a new color just for this vertex.
-However, we can obtain a 2-color set in $S_0$ instead.
-Assume that $(u_1, u_2) \in T_B$ are adjacent, $u_1$ is $\beta$-common with $w_1 \in F_i$, $u_2$ is $\beta$-common with $w_2 \in F_i$, and each vertex in $F_i$ is $\beta$-common with $x$.
-Then, at least one of
+This dense group is used for the future vertices $t \in T$ that are $\beta$-common to some vertices in $D$.
+Let $F$ be the set of such vertices.
+As long as there is no edge inside $F$, we can color each vertex in $F$ using the same color (\autoref{fig-513} middle).
+If an edge $\{u_1, u_2\}$ appears inside $F$, we can create candidate 2-color sets.
+Indeed, when $u_j$ is $\beta$-common with $w_j \in D$ (for $j = 1, 2$) and each vertex in $F$ is $\beta$-common with $x$, we can prove that at least one of

-must be an $n^\beta$-vertex 2-color set.
-This is because $u_1$ and $u_2$ always have different colors in any 4-coloring of $G$, and therefore at least one of $(u_1, w_1), (w_1, x), (x, w_2), (w_2, u_2)$ has different colors in some 4-coloring of $G$ (see \autoref{lem:k4-four-cand}).
-Afterwards, like \autoref{sec:k4-no-dense}, we can reduce to the 2-color set problem.
-Note that this procedure is for the sake of coloring ``future'' vertices efficiently.
+must form a 2-color set (\autoref{fig-513} right), where $[X]$ is the first $n^{\beta}$ vertices of $X \subseteq V$.
+This is because $u_1$ and $u_2$ always have different colors in any 4-coloring of $G$, and therefore at least one of $(u_1, w_1), (w_1, x), (x, w_2), (w_2, u_2)$ has different colors in some 4-coloring of $G$.
+We initiate instances of $\textsf{SP}^+(4, 2)$ based on these sets, and use them to color the future vertices effectively.

-\paragraph{Implementation.} To implement this idea, when a vertex $v \in T_0$ arrives, we have recorded three arrays: the list of dense groups as an array of sets $\mathcal{F} = [F_1, F_2, \dots]$, another array $\mathcal{I} = [I_1, I_2, \dots]$ where $I_i$ is the set of vertices colored by the special color for $F_i$, and another array $C = [c_1, c_2, \dots]$ where $c_i$ is $\beta$-common to each vertex in $F_i$ (i.e., the cause of creating $F_i$).
-We also recorded the list of initiated \textsc{2-Color} subroutines in array $\mathcal{R}$ (the same details as \autoref{alg:no-dense-case}).
-Then, upon the arrival of $v \in T_0$, we run the following procedure:

-\begin{enumerate} \item If there exist $i, j$ such that $|N_{R_{i, j}}(v)| \geq \frac{1}{8 \log n}n^{\beta-3/17}$ and \textsc{2-Color}$(R_{i, j})$ is not aborted, we color $v$ with \textsc{2-Color}$(R_{i, j})$, as it meets the condition for $T$ in the 2-color set problem (lines 4--5). \item Otherwise, to ensure the no-dense property between $S_0$ and $T_A$, we delete the edges between $v$ and $\bigcup_{i, j} R_{i, j}$ (line 7).
-Then, \begin{itemize} \item If $v$ and $x \in F_i$ are $\beta$-common, we color $v$ with the special color for $F_i$ and update $I_i$ (lines 9--10).
-If there is an edge inside $I_i$, we obtain four candidates for 2-color sets (lines 11--14), update $\mathcal{R}$, and then reset all dense groups (line 15).
-Note that after coloring $v$, we update $\mathcal{R}$, but this is for the sake of coloring ``future'' vertices efficiently. \item Otherwise, put $v$ in $T_A$ if it does not violate $(\alpha, \beta)$-free (line 24).
-If not, select $T_B$ and create a dense group (lines 19--22). \end{itemize} \end{enumerate}